-Tensho kata means “Turning hands, Rolling Palms or revolving hands” created by Miyagi Sensei, which emphasizes the softness of the art, as opposed to the hardness it is one of the two main katas of Goju-Ryu karate, “go” translates as hard “ju” translates as soft.
-This kata has its roots in White Grane boxing and Monk Fist boxing and influenced by Nahate village area in Okinawa which became the style known today as Goju Ryu.
+Tensho kata means “Turning hands, Rolling Palms or revolving hands” created by Miyagi Sensei.
+This emphasizes the softness of the art, as opposed to the hardness it is one of the two main katas of Goju-Ryu karate, “go” translates as hard “ju” translates as soft.
+This kata has its roots in White Grane boxing and Monk Fist boxing and is influenced by Nahate village area in Okinawa which became the style known today as Goju Ryu.

 Words by Shihan Chris Rowen taken from his excellent book KATA TENSHO

 It is the beauty and versatility of this kata that makes it so special.
 It can be

 appreciated through the gracefulness of its movement practised slowly and with

 Rhythmic breathing (which has clear health benefits).
 Its apparently effortless